linnvel/data-science-study/README.md

 1. Image classification for Fashion Mnist dataset using Logistic Regression, ANN and CNN.
 (Python)

-2. Image Classification for Digit Mnist dataset using graph analysis and clustering analysis.
+2. Image Classification for Digit Mnist dataset using classification algorithms, graph analysis and clustering analysis.
 (Python)

 3. Implementation of recommendation system for MovieLens dataset including collaborative filtering and matrix factorization.
 (Python)